biomedicalinformaticsgroup/Sargasso/README.md

 Changelog
 =========

+* 2.0 (xx/01/2018): Sargasso now separates reads derived from DNA-based sequencing technologies (for example, ChIP-seq and ATAC-seq), in addition to RNA-seq reads.
 * 1.2.2 (11/10/2018): Bugfix release for compatibility with Python 3.
 * 1.2.1 (02/10/2018): Bugfix release for incompatibilities between Mac OS and Linux.
 * 1.2 (16/02/2018):